Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. As per state, all adoptions are to be taken care of via Indiana State Department of Health 317-233-2700.

 You will need to provide a valid license or valid State ID.
-The minimum documents we require for certificates is a valid driver’s license or valid state ID meaning it has not expired.
-We do not accept the temporary paper ID.
+The minimum documents we require for certificates is a valid driver’s license or valid state ID meaning it has not expired, it is not a photocopy, and it is not a temporary print out.
+As per state requirement, we do not accept the temporary paper ID.
 Please refer to alternative documentation if you do not have a valid license or ID.

 You will need to provide three alternative documents.
 If you do not have a valid license or ID we require a minimum of 3 alternative documents.
 Below is a list of acceptable identification: